mowens86/firebolt/README.md

 #### 11/7/2020

 Will come back to this.
 After much debate, I think I need to learn more about ReactJS, to get more backbone on how it works, and then learn more about NextJS and oAuth.
-I'll be back...in maybe a few weeks after some udemy courses and youtube.
+I'll be back...in maybe a few weeks after some Udemy courses and Youtube.

 #### 11/6/2020